betterobjects/activeql/docs/tutorial.md

 });

 // this creates a GraphQLObjectType with the given fields
-// see how we use the GAMA type (ValidationViolation) and one of our configured types (Car)
+// see how we use the ActiveQL type (ValidationViolation) and one of our configured types (Car)
 // this is the return type of the mutation - meaning in our resolver we have to proivde an object
 // with the properties "car" and "validationValidations" - bot could be null const returnType = (rt:Runtime) => rt.type('AssignCarReturnType', {